linyubo/CE888code/README.md

 # CE888code
-please check the assginment 1
+the assginment 2 code is in assginment2.ipynb